RCO-MU/student_store_v2/README.md

 There were some features I was hoping to implement that were out of scope or would take too long (since I'm already submitting late.)

 - On the `Navbar`:
-    - Buttons to scroll to the relevant section
     - A "Cart" button that would display the total number of items in user's cart and toggle the sidebar
 - On the `/products` page:
     - A more interesting background (color/pattern)